pawelgrzybek/pawelgrzybek.com/content/posts/2024-11-04-baseline-status-of-a-web-platform-feature-on-a-hugo-website/index.md

 ### Make it yours!

 Examples above should do as a starting point.
 It is your time to make it yours.
-[The OpenAPI specification for the Web Platform Status API](https://github.com/GoogleChrome/webstatus.dev/blob/main/openapi/backend/openapi.yaml) is a handy reference of all fields you can play with.
+[The OpenAPI specification for the Web Platform Status API](https://github.com/GoogleChrome/webstatus.dev/blob/main/openapi/backend/openapi.yaml) is a handy reference for all fields you can play with.
+The WebDX Community Group is happy for web developers to use [the Baseline name and logos](https://web-platform-dx.github.io/web-features/name-and-logo-usage-guidelines/), despite the fact that they are trademarks owned by Google.
 This is the variation that you are going to see more often around my website.
 Of course, [the source code for my Baseline status shortcode](https://github.com/pawelgrzybek/pawelgrzybek.com/blob/master/themes/pawelgrzybek/layouts/shortcodes/baseline.html) is on GitHub.
 Nice, right?

 {{< baseline feature="array-from" >}}